TheHunter00/Network-/OSI-Model.md

 - Travels over the network hardware (Physical Layer).
 - At the receiving end, it goes through the layers in reverse, from the Physical Layer up to the Application Layer, where it’s finally used by the application.

+The layers 2-4 are transport oriented, and the layers 5-7 are application oriented layers.
+In each layer, precisely defined tasks are performed, and the interfaces to the neighboring layers are precisely described.
+Each layer offers services for use to the layer directly above it.
+To make these services available, the layer uses the services of the layer below it and performs the tasks of its layer.

+If two systems communicate, all seven layers of the OSI model are run through at least twice, since both the sender and the receiver must take the layer model into account.
+Therefore, a large number of different tasks must be performed in the individual layers to ensure the communication's security, reliability, and performance.

+When an application sends a packet to the other system, the system works the layers shown above from layer 7 down to layer 1, and the receiving system unpacks the received packet from layer 1 up to layer 7.

 By breaking down the process into these layers, the OSI Model helps network professionals understand and troubleshoot network communication in a structured way

 ![net_models4](https://github.com/user-attachments/assets/9459a4ca-49a2-49bb-9bc1-5d68dcba5748)